Sports Personality 2013: 60th BBC awards show on Sunday

 - Sports Unsung Hero

-Ferguson won 38 trophies during his time at the club, including 13 league titles, two Champions League crowns, five FA Cups and four League Cups.

-Hillsborough justice campaigner Anne Williams, who died in April aged 60, is to be honoured with the Helen Rollason Award, which will be accepted by her daughter.

-Three former Sports Personality nominees were on an expert panel which decided the Sports Personality of the Year shortlist - and the winner will be decided by the public vote on the night.
+Three former Sports Personality nominees were on an expert panel which decided the shortlist - and the winner will be decided by the public vote on the night.

 Baroness Grey-Thompson, Dame Kelly Holmes and Marcus Trescothick were joined by Liz Nicholl, chief executive of UK Sport, and representatives from the BBC and the newspaper industry.